Netflix’s New Serial Killer Series Is Still A Mystery

 The new trailer for MINDHUNTER has arrived, and though I have basically no clue what's actually happening here, I could not be more excited.

 The series comes from David Fincher, the man behind Netflix original House of Cards as well as dark crime dramas like Zodiac.
-It's the latter that seems to be most like what we'll be witnessing when MINDHUNTER drops on Netflix on 13th October.
+It's the latter that seems to be most like what we'll be witnessing when MINDHUNTER drops on Netflix October 13.

 The series stars Looking actor Jonathan Groff as an FBI agent who doesn't think we should simply "electrocute" the depraved killers on death row.
 He wants to study them — which, to just about everyone else in 1979, makes him seem a little loony himself.